+Our work is focused on the biology of fungi and different aspects of mycotoxin chemistry.
+We are exploring biological effects and ecological roles of fungi and mycotoxins in a One Health perspective.
 Toxins from fungi are widely grouped into toxins from moulds (“mycotoxins”) and toxins from higher fungi (“mushroom poisons”).
 This is a rather vague differentiation and not based on scientific taxonomy.
-Our work is focused on different aspects of mycotoxin chemistry, their biological effects and, to a lesser extent, ecological role.

 Important groups of mycotoxins